 Advance directives give you the ability to exercise your right to participate in the planning of your medical care even when you lose the capacity to make decisions on your own.
 Some examples of Advance Directives are:

-- Living Will: This document lets you state in writing your wishes about health care in the event that you can no longer speak for yourself.
+- Living Will: This document lets you state your health care wishes in writing in the event that you can no longer speak for yourself.
 This will protect your right to refuse medical treatment you do not want, or to request treatment you do want.
-Also allows you to record your organ donation, pain relief, funeral, and other advance planning wishes.
+It also allows you to record your organ donation, pain relief, funeral, and other advance planning wishes.

 How to complete Advance Directives in FIVE easy steps: